Persona (1966 film): Gender and sexuality

-The story fits Bergman's motif of "warring women", seen earlier in The Silence and later in Cries and Whispers and Autumn Sonata.
+The story contains Bergman's motif of "warring women", seen earlier in The Silence and later in Cries and Whispers and Autumn Sonata.
 According to Professor Marilyn Johns Blackwell, Elisabet's resistance to speaking can be interpreted as resistance to her gender role.
 By depicting this tension as experienced primarily by women, Bergman may be said to "problematize the position of woman as other"; the role society assigns women is "essentially foreign to their subjecthood".
-Blackwell wrote that the attraction between Elisabet and Alma and the absence of male sexuality cohere with their identification with each other, creating a doubling that reveals the "multiple, shifting, self-contradictory identity" (a notion of identity that undermines male ideology).
+Blackwell wrote that the attraction between Elisabet and Alma and the absence of male sexuality cohere with their identification with each other, creating a doubling that reveals the "multiple, shifting, self-contradictory identity", a notion of identity that undermines male ideology.
 The theme of merging and doubling surfaces early in the film, when Alma says that she saw one of Elisabet's films and was struck by the thought that they were alike.
 Blackwell also writes that one of the film's original titles, A Piece of Cinematography, may allude to the nature of representation.

-Analysts have noted possible lesbian under- and overtones.
+Analysts have noted possible lesbian under- and overtones in the film.
 Alison Darren profiled Persona in her Lesbian Film Guide, calling Alma and Elisabet's relationship "halfway between love and hate"; they may come close to having sex in one scene, "though this might easily be an illusion".
 Scholar Gwendolyn Audrey Foster interpreted the film in feminist terms as a depiction of lesbianism, viewing the scene where Elisabet enters Alma's room as seduction.
 Professor Alexis Luko also felt that the characters' touching and resemblance in the scene, in addition to symbolizing their personalities merging, indicated intimacy and eroticism.

 Foster believed that Elisabet's gaze presents Alma with questions about her engagement to Karl-Henrik.
 According to Foster, sexual encounters between men and women are associated with abortion; lesbian romance has an increasingly shared identity.
 But if Persona dramatizes a lesbian relationship, it is not clearly favorable, as it is later characterized by narcissism and violence.
 If lesbianism is considered a stronger version of female friendship, or motherly love, Alma and Elisabet's relationship replaces the depiction of the Oedipus complex in the prologue when the boy reaches for his mother in vain.
-According to Jeremi Szaniawski, Bergman's use of homoeroticism (gay and lesbian) in Persona, Hour of the Wolf, Cries and Whispers and Face to Face was a rebellion against his strict upbringing by Church of Sweden minister Erik Bergman.
+According to Jeremi Szaniawski, Bergman's use of both gay and lesbian homoeroticism in Persona, Hour of the Wolf, Cries and Whispers and Face to Face was a rebellion against his strict upbringing by Church of Sweden minister Erik Bergman.